-Reproducibility, Plagiarism and Falsification
+Reproducibility, Plagiarism, and Falsification

 Authors must report their work accurately and precisely in order to be reproduced by other researchers independently.
-Plagiarism and falsification in any parts of the submitted paper are serious offences to the scientific community and must strictly be avoided.
+Plagiarism and falsification in any parts of the submitted paper are serious offenses to the scientific community and must strictly be avoided.